September 3, 2021

 Qualified applicants will:

-- Be a resident of Indiana and be a graduate of an accredited Perry County high school by June 2019 and attend full senior year at the same high school.
-Home-schooled students are ineligible to apply.
+- Be a resident of Indiana and be a graduate of an accredited Perry County high school by the end of June 2022 and attend full senior year at the same high school.

-- Have a minimum SAT score of 1200 (ERW + M scores only) or a minimum ACT score of 25 out of 36.
+- Have a minimum SAT score of 1150 (ERW + M scores) or a minimum ACT score of 24 out of 36.
 Super-scoring will be used.

 - Be available for an interview with the scholarship committee if selected as a finalist.